SavelievMiron/Test-Assingment-for-Lionwood/README.md

 Please provide us with an estimation of the hours.
 And after approval with the client, we will notify you when you can start completing the assignment

 ## Solution
+The authentication system has been built on JWT token with the help of php library [lexik/jwt-authentication-bundle](https://github.com/lexik/LexikJWTAuthenticationBundle).
+React is used for login and registration forms.
+The project has only one private page -- Dashboard.
+Also, the application is stateless so no session is created after login.

+I used docker to comfortably deploy the project on local machine.

 ## Installation